russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/Thread 2/Day 2.md

 4. Touch Typing Proficiency: Typing Pal
 	- Being able to type accurately and quickly without looking at the keyboard is a crucial skill
 	- Log in to the [**Personal/Home Edition** of Typing Pal](https://services.druide.com/connexion/externe?app=taptouche&langue=en&redirect_uri=https://app.typingpal.com/connexion/valide-connexion-druide) with your LCS Google account
+	- Check your LCS email, and follow the link from TypingPal to verify your email address
+		- Be sure to check your Spam folder – the verification email might get directed to that folder

 > [!TODO]
 > By the midpoint of this module – be sure to complete on TypingPal: